programminghistorian/ph-submissions/en/drafts/originals/shiny-leaflet-newspaper-map-tutorial.md

 -   How to create a basic interactive Shiny application.
 -   The key layouts and design principles of the Shiny UI.
 -   The concept and practice of 'reactive programming', as implemented by Shiny applications.
-Specifically, you'll learn how you can use Shiny to 'listen' for certain inputs, and how they are connected to outputs to be displayed in your app.
+Specifically, you'll learn how you can use Shiny to 'listen' for certain inputs, and how they are connected to outputs displayed in your app.

 <div class="alert alert-info">
-Note that this lesson doesn't teach any coding in R, other than enough to create the application, nor does it cover publishing the finished application to the web.
+Note that this lesson doesn't teach any coding in R, other than what's necessary to create the web application, nor does it cover publishing the finished application to the web.
 A basic knowledge of R, particularly using the [tidyverse](/en/lessons/data_wrangling_and_management_in_R), would be very useful.
 </div>

 ### Graphical User Interfaces and the Digital Humanities
 [Graphical User Interfaces (GUI)](https://perma.cc/8SYH-TX26) and interactive elements can help to make certain types of data-driven scholarly work more accessible or readable.
 To give a simple example, historians working with large-scale data might want to demonstrate the change in a variable over time.
 An interactive map with an adjustable timeline is, in some cases, easier to read and allows for more granularity than a series of static maps.
 Allowing a user to set the parameters of the visualisation can help to avoid some of the bias often found in data visualisations using time series (for example, arbitrarily drawing one map per decade).

 Many research projects have interactive elements as outputs.
-Some examples include the [Tudor Networks of Power](https://tudornetworks.net/) visualisation of the networks in the Tudor State Papers, this interactive [Press Tracer](https://livingwithmachines.ac.uk/press-tracer-visualise-newspaper-lineage/), and (to give an example using Shiny), the [GeoNewsMiner](https://utrecht-university.shinyapps.io/GeoNewsMiner) which displays geocoded place mentions in a corpus of newspapers.
-Interactive applications can be useful tools for archivists: researchers at the National Archives UK have [created an app using Shiny](https://perma.cc/C6U5-PYHF) which assesses the risk level in a digital collection, through a series of questions answered by a user.
+Some examples include the [Tudor Networks of Power](https://tudornetworks.net/) visualisation of the networks in the Tudor State Papers, the interactive [Press Tracer](https://livingwithmachines.ac.uk/press-tracer-visualise-newspaper-lineage/), and (to give an example using Shiny), the [GeoNewsMiner](https://utrecht-university.shinyapps.io/GeoNewsMiner), which displays geocoded place-mentions in a corpus of newspapers.
+Interactive applications can also be useful tools for archivists: researchers at the National Archives UK have [created an app using Shiny](https://perma.cc/C6U5-PYHF) which assesses the risk level in a digital collection through a series of questions answered by a user.

 Another typical use-case for interactive applications is to provide an easier way to explore your own dataset, without ever intending for the application itself to be made publicly available.
-One might simply use it to find interesting patterns or as a starting point for further research.
+One might simply use interactive data visualizations to find interesting patterns or as a starting point for further research.
 In this way, interactivity can be particularly useful in helping explore and find patterns within large-scale datasets.

 ### Options for creating a GUI

 There are a number of ways one could approach the development of interactive visualisations similar to the examples above.
 One is to learn a specialist tool designed for manipulating web pages in response to data inputs, such as the [Javascript library D3](https://perma.cc/BG9S-KPJE).
 A second option would be to use existing web-based tools, either general ones such as [Tableau](https://perma.cc/M6Y9-9ZCP) and [Rawgraphs](https://perma.cc/TAA2-W7WA), or ones with a more specific purpose such as [Palladio](https://perma.cc/2W5A-PBJU) or [Gephi](https://perma.cc/SS9Z-6DAG).
-A third approach might be to use [Jupyter notebooks](https://perma.cc/CX23-VTAK) which allow you to share interactive code, and even, with some [additional packages](https://perma.cc/ESA5-9MEJ), create a user interface.
+A third approach might be to use [Jupyter notebooks](https://perma.cc/CX23-VTAK), which allow you to share interactive code, and even, with some [additional packages](https://perma.cc/ESA5-9MEJ), to create a user interface.

 This lesson covers a fourth approach: making interactive applications with a GUI using a library for a general-purpose programming language, such as [Bokeh](https://perma.cc/LXR5-BYC9) or [Dash](https://perma.cc/J7T9-EHTJ) for Python, or, as used in this tutorial, [Shiny](https://perma.cc/CK9W-VRKN) for R. Both Python and R are open source, widely-used, versatile programming languages, with active communities and a huge range of third-party packages.
 There are many circumstances where it makes sense to use these as the basis for interactive applications.
 In essence, these packages act as interactive interfaces to the programming language, allowing for the creation of sliders, selectors, and so forth, which can then be used as inputs to dynamically change bits of code.
 In most cases, they require no technical expertise from the end-user.
 As they are designed to work in a browser, they work on any platform, and are easy to share.